-NetSol management is extremely optimistic that the Company will experience huge opportunities for its products offerings in 2005.
 The Company is aggressively growing the marketing and sales organizations in the United Kingdom, Australia, Pakistan and the USA.
-Management believes that the year 2005 will be a year for some landmark growth and launching footprints in new markets, while penetrating in the established markets such as Asia Pacific and Europe.
+Management believes that the year 2005 will be a year for growth and the launching of footprints in new markets, while penetrating in the established markets such as Asia Pacific and Europe.